 In 2012, the Company adopted a Directors Retirement Plan for the benefit of its non-employee members of the Board of Directors.
 The program is a nonqualified deferred compensation arrangement designed to comply with Internal Revenue Code Section 409A.
 The Bank makes a supplemental contribution to the plan on an annual basis.
 The contributions are deposited into a rabbi trust and are thereby isolated from the Company's working capital.
 The grantor trust holds and distributes the funds according to the plan and trust documents.
 The fair value of the securities held in the rabbi trust was \$372,000 and \$316,000 at December 31, 2024 and 2023, respectively, and is included in equity investment securities.
 A liability of the same amount is included in other liabilities.
 Changes in the fair value of the underlying securities held in the rabbi trust are recorded as unrealized gains or losses on equity securities and a corresponding increase or decrease in directors' fees.
 In 2021, the Company expanded the Directors' Retirement Plan to allow participants to invest in the Company's stock.
-The fair value of the stock held in the rabbi trust was \$510,000 and \$343,000 at December 31, 2024 and 2023, respectively, and is reflected on the statement of condition as a liability.
-The cost of securities purchased and held in the rabbi trust was \$338,000 at December 31, 2024 and 2023 and is reflected as a component of equity.
-Changes in the fair value of the underlying securities held in the rabbi trust are recorded as directors' fees with a corresponding increase or decrease in the liability.
+The fair value of the statement of condition as a liability.
+The cost of securities purchased and held in the rabbi trust are recorded as directors' fees with a corresponding increase or decrease in the fair value of a directors' fees with a corresponding increase or decrease in the liability.
 The unrealized gain recorded for the Directors' Retirement Plan for the year ended December 31, 2024 was \$213,000.
-The unrealized gain recorded for the Directors' Retirement Plan for the year ended December 31, 2024 and 2023.
+The unrealized gain recorded for the Directors' Retirement Plan for the year ended December 31, 2024 was \$213,000.
+The unrealized gain recorded for the Directors' Retirement Plan for the year ended December 31, 2024 was \$9,000.
+Expense attributable to contributions made by the Company amounted to \$21,000 for the years ended December 31, 2024 and 2023.